-BY 411 Parasitology (3) Prereq.: Two BY lab courses.
-This course is designed to provide the student with knowledge of parasitic, tropical, communicable, zoonotic, and skin diseases.
-Emphasis will be placed upon parasite life cycles, ecology, epidemiology, prevention, and treatment.
-Emerging zoonotic diseases, such as Lyme disease and Rocky Mountain spotted fever, will also be investigated.
-Includes lab.
+BY 411 Parasitology (4) Prereq.: Two BY lab courses.
+Students will gain a comprehensive understanding of parasites and parasitism.
+Emphasis will be placed on parasite life cycles, ecology, epidemiology, pathology, prevention, and treatment.
+Consideration will be made of the global socioeconomic impact of both human and veterinary parasites.
+3 hours lecture, plus lab.
 Fall odd.

-BY 422 Cell Biology (4) Prereq.: BY 105 and CH 205; or BY 111 and CH 112.
+BY 422 Cell Biology (4) Prereq.: BY 105 and CH 107; or BY 111 and CH 112.
 This course provides a comprehensive introduction to cellular and molecular biology.
 It covers the major issues concerning cell function and cell constituents, including the fundamentals of embryology and the study of the immune system.
 Students acquire a broad and coherent basis of reference in this subject.
 Spring sem.